flonatel/pipexec/README.md

 system each process has by default 1024 - which can be increased if needed.
-4. From starting up processes and generating pipes between them there is mostly no limitation on system basis; shells only support this in a very limited way.
+4. From starting up processes and generating pipes between them there is mostly no limitation on system level; shells only support this in a very limited way.

 This is the moment when *pipexec* drops in: with *pipexec* you can